 These are the settings we used to these headphones.
 The test results are only valid for these settings.

 These headphones have disappointing noise isolation.
 Even with their ANC on, they struggle to cut down bass-range noise like bus and train engines.
 They also aren't suited for reducing mid-range noise like ambient chatter.
 While they do better at blocking out treble-range noise like the hum of an AC fan, it's still mediocre at best.
+Consider the Mpow X5 Truly Wireless, the Cowin Apex Elite Truly Wireless, or the TOZO NC9 Truly Wireless if you're looking for in-ears with a more effective ANC system.

 These headphones have an integrated microphone.